 What is complaint ratio as a KPI?

-Complaint ratio is the percentage of dishes that come back or that customers complain about.
-It's a direct indicator of quality, but also of hidden costs that eat into your margin.
+Complaint ratio measures the percentage of dishes that customers reject or complain about.
+It's a quality indicator that reveals hidden costs silently eroding your margins.

 - 15 complaints = 1.5% complaint ratio